dam-pav/BC-Dev-Toolset/README.md

 ## Why?

-If you are a developer, you spend an inordinate amount of time manually executing operations such as preparing your development tools and set up, preparing and deploying packages and so on.
+If you are a BC developer, you spend an inordinate amount of time manually executing operations such as preparing your development tools and set up, preparing and deploying packages and so on.
 I'm sure you'd rather spend that time doing something less dull and repetitive.

 The things that the toolset will enable you to do once it is set up: